|

 adds: but Mary wept and remained standing outside the tomb.

-We should reflect on Marys attitude and the great love she felt for
+We should reflect on Mary’s attitude and the great love she felt for

 Christ; for though the disciples had left the tomb, she remained.
 She was

-still seeking the one she had not found, and while she sought she wept; burning
+still seeking the One she had not found, and while she sought she wept; burning

-with the fire of love, she longed for him who she thought had been taken
+with the fire of love, she longed for Him who she thought had been taken

 away.
 And so it happened that the woman who stayed behind to seek Christ

-was the only one to see him.
+was the only one to see Him.
 For perseverance is essential to any good deed,

 as the voice of truth tells us: Whoever perseveres to the end will be